 - Signed Lease Agreement.

-- Copy of Notice to Cease.
+- Copy of all Notices given to the tenant

 - Bank Statements.

-- Pictures of Damage.
+- Pictures of Damage to the property

 - Complaints From Other Tenants.

 - Any Other Evidence That Will Support the eviction.